T.J.’s Takeaways Friday’s Chili Bowl Preliminary Night

 • I must agree with Tanner Thorson’s assessment of Friday night’s racing surface being “bad ass” at the Chili Bowl.
 The stage Chili Bowl officials gave drivers on Friday was payoff for such hard work all week including a major rework of the track in turns one and two overnight following Tuesday’s preliminary program, proving joy for someone’s hard work in motorsports paying off isn’t just for the drivers.

 • It was great to hear that the National 410 Sprint Car Poll named Mike Kerchner from Speed Sport the media member of the year.
-Its hard to believe all the years Kerchner has been with Speed Sport that this was the first time he wont that award.
+Its hard to believe all the years Kerchner has been with Speed Sport that this was the first time he won that award.
 Kerchner will wince if I tell him I grew up reading his stories in Speed Sport (Truthfully, he’s not that much older than I am), but he is a huge influence on me.
 Kerchner does so much work behind the scenes it was great to see his effort recognized.